MicrosoftDocs/visualstudio-docs/docs/rtvs/installation.md

 ### Install an R interpreter

-RTVS requires a 64-bit installation of R version 3.2.1 or higher from one of the following sources:
+RTVS requires a 64-bit installation of R version 3.2.1 or higher from one or more of the following sources:

 * [Microsoft R Open](https://mran.microsoft.com/download/)
 * [Microsoft R Client](https://msdn.microsoft.com/microsoft-r/r-client-get-started)
 * [CRAN R](https://cran.r-project.org/bin/windows/base/)

-If you don't have an R distribution installed before you install RTVS, you will be prompted to install an R distribution during setup.
+Microsoft R Open and CRAN R both allow for multiple side-by-side versions.
+Microsoft R Client, however, supports only one version and will always use the latest one you installed.

 ## Install the R tools